Blog

 Spring Fling

 The birds are so happy.
 They are singing such a happy song and have been since before dawn.
 A sure sign of spring along with the fact that we are sleeping with our windows open the last few nights (in our south Teas winter home).
+But, we are packing to head back north and look forward to seeing the bluebonnets peppering the pastures of Texas and are betting when we get to northern Arkansas, southern Missouri we will start to see the dogwoods blooming with the early warmth.

 Something Stitched While the Windmill Watched